 In general, information that the owner would reasonably regard as private must be treated as private by other users.
-Examples include the contents of electronic mail boxes, the private file storage areas of individual users, and information stored in other areas that are not public.
+Examples include the contents of electronic mailboxes, the private file storage areas of individual users, and information stored in other areas that are not public.
 That measures have not been taken to protect such information does not make it permissible for others to inspect it.

 On shared and networked computer systems certain information about users and their activities is visible to others.
-Users are cautioned that certain accounting and directory information (for example, user names and electronic mail addresses), certain records of file names and executed commands, and information stored in public areas, are not private.
+Users are cautioned that certain accounting and directory information (for example, usernames and electronic mail addresses), certain records of file names and executed commands, and information stored in public areas, are not private.
 Nonetheless, such unsecured information about other users must not be manipulated in ways that they might reasonably find intrusive; for example, eavesdropping by computer and systematic monitoring of the behavior of others are likely to be considered invasions of privacy that would be cause for disciplinary action.

+XIII.3.m.
 Technology Resources Incident Response Policy

-The purpose of this policy is to define the procedures that are to be followed when an incident is reported to, or discovered by, Carroll Institute Technology Resources.
-When an incident is reported through any means to the system administrator, the matter is referred t o the Institute's President or his designee.
+The purpose of this policy is to define the procedures that are to be followed when an incident is reported to, or discovered by, Carroll Seminary Technology Resources.
+When an incident is reported through any means to the system administrator, the matter is referred to the Seminary's President or his designee.
 A determination is made as to the scope of the incident and the matter forwarded by Technology Resources as follows:

-- Legal matter Irving Police - Solely a breach of the Computer Resources Policy Technology Resources - Student Code of Conduct or other student issue Senior Fellows Council - Faculty/Staff Code of Conduct issue or other faculty/staff issue Senior Fellows Council
+- Legal matter Arlington Police and Carroll's legal representative - Solely a breach of the Computer Resources Policy Technology Resources - Student Code of Conduct or other student issue Academic Council - Faculty/Staff Code of Conduct issue or other faculty/staff issue Academic Council

-If the incident is handed off to outside authorities, the President or his designee will act as Institute liaison.

-If the issue is deemed to be an immediate threat to the security or stability of Carroll Institute information resources such as the network or servers, Technology Resources may take immediate action to isolate the problem.
-Under these circumstances Technology Resources staff may disable network or account access for persons or equipment inside or outside Carroll Institute without prior notice.
+If the incident is handed off to outside authorities, the President or his designee will act as Seminary liaison.
+If the issue is deemed to be an immediate threat to the security or stability of Carroll Seminary information resources such as the network or servers, Technology Resources may take immediate action to isolate the problem.
+Under these circumstances Technology Resources staff may disable network or account access for persons or equipment inside or outside Carroll Seminary without prior notice.
 This action will be reported to the President as soon as is possible.

-If the incident is investigated initially by Technology Resources and it is discovered that there are legal issues involved, or possible violations of any policies concerning Carroll Institute students, faculty or staff then the incident will be handed to the local police and/or Senior Fellows Council along with any evidence collected to that point.
+If the incident is investigated initially by Technology Resources and it is discovered that there are legal issues involved, or possible violations of any policies concerning Carroll Seminary students, faculty or staff then the incident will be handed to the local police and/or the Academic Council along with any evidence collected to that point.
 From that point on Technology Resources will assist the entity now responsible for the investigation.

-During an investigation by the Senior Fellows Council or the local police, personal information including traffic logs, email, files etc. may be requested through the President.
-If information is requested for any other reasons it will be provided only after the approval of the President, or in his absence the Senior Fellows Council.
-In any case personal or private information will be protected in accordance with the Carroll Institute Privacy of Information Policy and the Computing Resource Policy as well as other applicable policies.
+During an investigation by the Academic Council or the local police, personal information including traffic logs, email, files etc. may be requested through the President.
+If information is requested for any other reasons, it will be provided only after the approval of the President, or in his absence the Academic Council.
+In any case personal or private information will be protected in accordance with the Carroll Seminary Privacy of Information Policy and the Computing Resource Policy as well as other applicable policies.